-The appeal should be addressed to the Department Director in a written format.
-The Graduate Council Chair will establish a mutually satisfactory date for hearing the appeal.
-(Final grade appeals must be filed with the Department Director no later than 45 days after the grade is submitted to the registrar's office.)
+The appeal should be addressed to the Department Chair in a written format.
+The Academic Council Chair will establish a mutually satisfactory date for hearing the appeal.
+(Final grade appeals must be filed with the Department Chair no later than 45 days after the grade is submitted to the Office of the Registrar.)
 The 45-day appeal period also applies to students prevented from receiving final grade notification due to an outstanding financial account.

-The Graduate Council may hold informal or formal hearings as it deems necessary.
+The Academic Council may hold informal or formal hearings as it deems necessary.

-The burden of proving grievances shall be upon the aggrieved student, but the student may be entitled to witnesses if approved by the Graduate Council Chair.
-The Graduate Council Chair may dismiss any case where, in the Director's judgment, the aggrieved student fails to make a Prima Facie case.
+The burden of proving grievances shall be upon the aggrieved student, but the student may be entitled to witnesses if approved by the Academic Council Chair.
+The Academic Council Chair may dismiss any case where, in the Chair's judgment, the aggrieved student fails to make a Prima Facie case.